 Working in this risky, high-pressure environment, you know firsthand that significant changes are necessary—but you’re also being asked to do more with smaller budgets and sometimes even a smaller team.
 Hiring new staff may not be an option at present, let alone embarking on a full overhaul of existing financial processes, structures, and tools.

 Faced with these challenges, many finance teams find themselves turning to modern, cloud-based finance process automation solutions that promise measurable benefits without the disruption, expense, or risk of a full overhaul.
 From accounting to financial planning, finance process automation solutions can automate repetitive manual tasks, strengthen data accuracy and consistency, and help improve the quality of insights.

 Improve regulatory compliance

 In many cases, the slightest deviation from compliance norms can have far-reaching consequences.
-Utilizing finance process automation helps enforce consistent processes and reduce the likelihood of non-compliance due to human errors.
+Utilising finance process automation helps enforce consistent processes and reduce the likelihood of non-compliance due to human errors.
 This is especially crucial in industries such as banking, insurance, and energy & utilities—with strict financial regulations.

 Choosing the right finance automation tool

 But with so many tools and platforms to choose from, how do you choose the right one(s) for your team?
 Read on for our 3 steps for a successful digital transformation.

 Step 1: Establish where financial automation is needed

 As pressures mount, it can be tempting to tackle financial process challenges on a case-by-case basis.
 Unfortunately, this can lead to a disconnected set of short-term solutions that work only until the next problem arises.

 Being prepared for the long term requires a more strategic approach.
 To find out where you could benefit the most from accounting and finance automation, start by mapping out strengths and weaknesses across your three key priorities—your insights, your data, and your teams.